JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 ```

 > [!Tip]
-> It was important we increased the `buffer-size` up to `16384`, as we would get 500 errors without it.
+> It was important we increased the `buffer-size` up to `16384`, as we would get 500 errors without it when trying to start the game.

 This uWSGI process created a unix socket that was reverse-proxied with nginx.
 To simplify TLS, we provisioned a wildcard certificate for `*.plsiwant.in` using AWS ACM which was then attached to an application load balancer.
 The target group for that ALB then forwarded traffic to the nginx server over HTTP.
 ### Database